EagleLe/19-Progressive-Budget/README.md

 # 19-Progressive-Budget

 Add functionality to the tracker to track budget offline or online.
 When the transaction is offline, it should populate again when online.
-I could not get this to deploy on heroku, but I have attached a gif file here showing the app running on a localhost.
+I could not get this to deploy on heroku, but I have attached a screenshot and video file here showing the app running on a localhost.
 # Screenshot

 ![budget](https://user-images.githubusercontent.com/85507148/130080483-b1660d48-7713-4ab4-b526-f93c270cf086.png)